Harry Hole: Character

 Harry Hole is introduced in The Bat as a police officer with the Oslo Crime Squad.
 Born in 1965, Harry's mother, a descendant of the Sami people, dies due to cancer while he is in his twenties.
 Harry never has a close relationship with his father Olav, a former teacher, but is deeply attached to his younger sister Søs, who has Down syndrome.
 Taxi driver Øystein Eikeland is an old school friend of Harry's and one of the few people he is close to.
 Introverted and prone to depression, Hole is a chain-smoker alcoholic when first introduced, though he later recognizes his addiction and is considered a recovering alcoholic in later books.
-His encounters with assassins, corruption, and serial killers throughout the novels often strengthen his cynical views and his desire to escape reminds of his experiences and traumas.
+His encounters with assassins, corruption, and serial killers throughout the novels often strengthen his cynical views and his desire to escape reminders of his experiences and traumas.

-Harry Hole's home address is in Sofies Gate in Bislett located in the author's own home city of Oslo.
-Many of the stories involve detailed background and descriptions of real locations such as the actual Oslo Police Department headquarters.
+Harry Hole's home address is in Sofies Gate in Bislett, located in the author's own home city of Oslo.
+Many of the stories involve extensive background details and descriptions of real locations such as the actual Oslo Police Department headquarters.
 Hole regularly interacts with city residents and immigrants from a variety of ethnic and social backgrounds.
 Many of the novels feature his favorite "watering hole," Restaurant Schrøder (Schrøder's, for short) in St. Hanshaugen.

 Along with standard police training, Hole undertakes specialized training in interrogation techniques and firearms at the FBI.
 His problematic and often unsocial behavior, as well as his obsessive tendencies during investigations, brings him into repeated conflict with his superiors and some colleagues.
 Bjarne Møller, head of the Oslo Police Department, often shields Hole from being fired, believing he is a brilliant detective and vital to certain investigations.
 This repeated protection results in Harry feeling loyal and close to Møller.
-Other in the police department whom he comes to trust include as friends Beate Lønn and Bjørn Holm (both in the forensics division), Katrine Bratt (a Bergen detective who helps secure specialist information), and Gunnar Hagen (Harry's former senior officer prior to Phantom).
+Others in the police department whom he comes to trust as friends include Beate Lønn and Bjørn Holm (both in the forensics division), Katrine Bratt (a Bergen detective who helps secure specialist information), and Gunnar Hagen (Harry's former senior officer prior to Phantom).
 Hole's skills become renowned enough that he is considered a specialist, leading him to be sought for occasional consultation by authorities in other cities and countries.
 In the first novel, The Bat, he travels to Sydney, Australia to aid the Australian police (who refer to him as "Harry Holy").
 In the second novel, Cockroaches, he is called to Thailand to investigate the murder of the Norwegian ambassador.